-The simple fact is to get your foot in the door of the hospitality industry today often needs more than a weekend bartender course and a gift for dealing with drunken customers.
-You can have all the interpersonal skills in the world married with a flair for speed pouring shots, and while these are sought-after abilities, nowadays they may not be enough.
+The simple fact is that getting your foot in the door of the hospitality industry today often needs more than a weekend bartender course and a gift for dealing with drunken customers.
+You can have all the interpersonal skills in the world married with a flair for speed pouring shots, and while these are sought-after abilities, they may not be enough nowadays.

 Canada’s various provinces are rapidly introducing mandatory legal requirements for anybody wishing to work with or around alcohol, including servers, management and even bar owners or their licensees.
 The course title and format often differ from province to province, but the core training is the same: they get you certified, legal, and licensed to work.
 These ‘licensing permits’ are now seen as proof that you have the necessary knowledge to fulfil your social responsibilities, that you understand liquor legislation, and that you are capable of promoting a safe, enjoyable environment for patrons and colleagues/staff.

-Many of the country’s bartending schools offer this training as a module on their larger ‘bartending packages’, but for people who do not wish to commit to a five-week intensive course which costs several hundred dollars, there is another option.
-The various forms of ‘liquor service training’ are available via private companies or state departments (frequently the department of tourism), either online or as seminars, and typically for minimal amounts – for example Alberta’s online training comes in at just $25.
-A couple even offers to assist management to develop and cascade a full training curriculum for their staff.
-Of ten Canadian provinces – from British Columbia in the west to Newfoundland and Labrador in the east – half of them require legal certification before you can even begin to think about working with alcohol, while the rest strongly recommend you obtain a permit, particularly for those all-important insurance purposes.
+Many of the country’s bartending schools offer this training as a module on their larger’ bartending packages’, but there is another option for people who do not wish to commit to a five-week intensive course that costs several hundred dollars.
+The various forms of ‘liquor service training’ are available via private companies or state departments (frequently the department of tourism), either online or as seminars, typically for minimal amounts – for example, Alberta’s online training comes in at just $25.
+A couple even offers to assist management in developing and cascading a full training curriculum for their staff.
+Of ten Canadian provinces – from British Columbia in the west to Newfoundland and Labrador in the east – half of them require legal certification before you can even begin to think about working with alcohol.
+At the same time, the rest strongly recommend you obtain a permit, particularly for those all-important insurance purposes.

 So what do you need and where?

-The province’s ‘Responsible Beverage Service Program’ of choice is Serving It Right (SIR), a self-study program run by the British Columbia’s tourism industry human resource association.
-This is a mandatory requirement for anybody – licensees, managers, sales staff and servers – working in or owning a licensed establishment, or those serving liquor under a ‘special occasion’ license (e.g. for a private party).
-Certification can be obtained through online ($35) or print ($40) versions of the curriculum which include all coursework and a final examination.
+The province’s ‘Responsible Beverage Service Program’ of choice is Serving It Right (SIR), a self-study program run by British Columbia’s tourism industry human resource association.
+This is a mandatory requirement for anybody – licensees, managers, sales staff and servers – working in or owning a licensed establishment or those serving liquor under a ‘special occasion’ license (e.g. for a private party).
+Certification can be obtained through online ($35) or print ($40) versions of the curriculum, including all coursework and a final examination.
 There is no minimum age requirement to obtain a SIR certificate in the province.

 SIRS – or ServeIt Right Saskatchewan – is the way to go in this province.
-At present, the accreditation is advisory only, but the Government of Saskatchewan is phasing in mandatory server intervention training over a three-year cycle – by June 30th 2018 all people working with, selling or serving alcohol must have Serve It Right certification.
-The Liquor and Gaming Authority program can be taken online ($30) or in-person via seminars ($50) and both have a final multiple-choice exam where a mark of 70% must be achieved in order to pass.
+Currently, the accreditation is advisory only, but the Government of Saskatchewan is phasing in mandatory server intervention training over a three-year cycle.
+By June 30th 2018, all people working with, selling, or serving alcohol must have Serve It Right certification.
+The Liquor and Gaming Authority program can be taken online ($30) or in-person via seminars ($50), and both have a final multiple-choice exam where a mark of 70% must be achieved to pass.
 The online course must be completed within 45 days of purchase.
 Certification is valid for five years.

 The Land of 100,000 Lakes organizes training through its Tourism Education Council – their Serving It Safe Responsible Service and Safety Program is the mandatory qualification required for bartenders, servers, security staff and managers in the hospitality trade.
 The in-depth program covers all aspects of working with alcohol, and applicants must be 18 years of age.
 Costs for the course – which comprises a manual and straightforward online test – are $40.

-There is no mandatory requirement in Quebec, however the province’s Éduc’alcool and Institut du tourisme et d’hôtellerie du Québec (ITHQ) run Service in Action certification for people working in the trade who wish to expand their knowledge of licensing laws and responsibilities.
-Online and in-person – via certified instructors – four hour courses are available, starting at $89.
+Quebec has no mandatory requirement; however, the province’s Éduc’alcool and Institut du tourisme et d’hôtellerie du Québec (ITHQ) run Service in Action certification for people working in the trade who wish to expand their knowledge of licensing laws and responsibilities.
+Four-hour courses are available online and in-person – via certified instructors, starting at $89.

 Prince Edward Island

 The island requires anyone working with alcohol to obtain compulsory certification, typically within thirty days of being hired.
-The Liquor Control Commission uses a ‘responsible beverage service program’ called It’s Our Business to ensure standards of professionalism and care are maintained – all licensees and their staff over the age of 19 must take the course, which has to be renewed every five years.
-Cost for the online program or in-person seminar and exam package is $35.
+The Liquor Control Commission uses a ‘responsible beverage service program’ called It’s Our Business to ensure standards of professionalism and care are maintained – all licensees and their staff over the age of 19 must take the course, which must be renewed every five years.
+The online program or in-person seminar and exam package cost $35.

 Newfoundland and Labrador

 As with some other Canadian provinces, Newfoundland and Labrador offer voluntary – though recommended – alcohol server training via the It’s Good Business package offered by Hospitality NL.
-The program is designed for servers and managers (with slight variations for both) and run as a clutch of online self-study modules and a final test, which costs $46.
-The general consensus is that attitudes to and consumption of alcohol are changing rapidly, and the hospitality industry needs to ensure its employees are legally compliant and capable of dealing with any situation while at work.
+The program is designed for servers and managers (with slight variations) and runs as a clutch of online self-study modules and a final test, costing $46.
+The general consensus is that attitudes to and consumption of alcohol are changing rapidly.
+The hospitality industry needs to ensure its employees are legally compliant and capable of dealing with any situation while at work.
 Although only fifty per cent of Canada’s provinces currently demand certification, that percentage is likely to increase as more and more decide that compulsory training is a legal requirement.
 Now might be the time to think about taking that course.